SandyGCabanes/Market-Size-Revenue-and-Share-Estimates-of-Electric-Vehicles-in-WA/README.md

 - How are PHEV and BEV trending?
 - Which utilities are most commonly associated with Tesla EV registrations?
 - What is the 2025 sales outlook for Tesla assuming previous Tesla trends?
-- What is the 2025 sales outlook for Tesla assuming

 This project showcases advanced analysis aside from the usual exploratory methods.
 I added the sales projections using ARIMA and tempered the spike in 2023 to eliminate the one-time anomaly.